zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/install-zowe-pswi-deployment.md

 Delete this name manually.

 :::note
-Note that the deployment job is unable to clean this data set name once this is recreated because the random id will change.
+Note that the deployment job is unable to clean this data set name once the data set is recreated because the value for `random_id` will change.
 :::

 ### Resources